Search

 What is ECET?

-ECET is formally operating within the framework of Epilepsy Alliance Europe (EAE), a non-for-profit organization registered in Ireland that brings together European professional and lay stakeholders associated with the International League Against Epilepsy (ILAE) and with the International Bureau for Epilepsy (IBE) to promote prevention, treatment and research of epilepsy.
+ECET Ltd. is formally operating within the framework of Epilepsy Alliance Europe (EAE), a non-for-profit organization that brings together European professional and lay stakeholders associated with the International League Against Epilepsy (ILAE) and with the International Bureau for Epilepsy (IBE).

 ECET encourages patient representatives’ involvement in research, as they provide a unique perspective on the unmet needs of patients and their caregivers.